The Modern Treaty Era

 Bylaws on Reserve

 Former Siksika Head Chief Leroy Paul Wolf Collar believes that lack of community laws (“bylaws”) and lack of resources to enforce existing bylaws is a major impediment to First nations’ self-determination.
-We draw heavily a chapter of his 2020 book in what follows.
+We draw heavily from a chapter of his 2020 book in what follows.

 All reserves are subject to the Criminal Code, a federal code.
 Provincial laws may also apply, but only where the province has jurisdiction, for example on highways and county roads which pass through reserves.
 The Band itself is responsible for policing reserve-only roads.